-GIFT 8634
+ACCOUNTING FOR PROPERTY ACQUISITIONS - GIFT 8634

-(Revised 09/2010)
+(Revised 10/2020)

-Record property acquired by gift from other than State departments at the fair market value on the date the gift is received.
-Retain receipts, letters, stock received reports, or other documents as evidences of gifts.
+Record capital assets/property acquired by gift from other than state agencies/departments at the fair market value plus related costs (i.e., the price that the agency/department could sell an equivalent capital asset/property) on the date the gift is received.
+Retain receipts, letters, stock received reports, or other documents as evidenc of gifts.

-Government Code Sections 8647, 11005 and 16302 pertain to the State's acceptance of gifts.
-Gifts are normally either real property and intangibles or personal property such as equipment and cash.
+Government Code sections 8647, 11005, and 16302 pertain to the state's acceptance of gifts.
+Gifts are normally either real property and intangibles or personal property, such as equipment and cash.
 The following procedures apply to acceptance of gifts.

-Property (Tangible or Intangible)
+Real Property and Intangibles

-A gift of real property must be approved by both the Department of General Services (DGS) and the Department of Finance (DOF) before it can be accepted.
-See SAM Section 1323.12.
+A gift of real property may be tangible (e.g., land or building) or intangible (e.g., easements, land use rights related to real property).
+A gift of real property must be approved by both the Department of General Services (DGS) and the Department of Finance (Finance) before it can be accepted.
+See SAM section 1323.12.

-Departments must prepare and submit to Department of General Services the following material as appropriate for real property:
+Agencies/departments must prepare and submit to the DGS the following materials as appropriate for real property:

 Part I of DGS Form RES–212 Gift Deed Summary